-Most companies evaluate their banking relationships, but few take into account the rules and strategic risk parameters used by banks to determine their profitability on your relationship.
+Most companies evaluate their banking relationships through negotiating with banks, but few consider the rules and strategic risk parameters that banks use to determine their profitability on your relationship.

 Key issues